Viedma (volcano): Historical

 Many observations referring to volcanic activity on the Southern Patagonian Ice Field exist, including reports of ashfalls, layers of tephra on glaciers and columns of smoke rising from the ice.

 A subglacial eruption occurred in 1988, depositing ash and pumice on the Viedma Glacier.
 These materials later gave rise to a lahar.
 The eruption had melted part of the ice and formed a network of valleys; it was assumed that it had taken place at some point between September and November of that year.

 Hazards

 There are no major population centres close to any volcano in the Austral Volcanic Zone, and the volcanoes are largely unmonitored.
 Among the know eruptions are large Holocene explosive eruptions, while historical eruptions took place in 1908 at Reclus and 1910 at Monte Burney.
 Future eruptions of volcanoes in the Austral Volcanic Zone may lead to ash fall at large distances from the volcano, including interruptions in air traffic and direct ash damage.
+Viedma is considered to be Argentina's 10th most dangerous volcano.